A7medAbdien/Alg/W3_notes/readme.md

 to solve the translation problem, where we have two arrays each element has the translation of its value in the corresponding index:

 we created an augmented array, an array have the indexes of sorted array

+## polynomial Multiplication

+## Master Theorem

+rather than create recurrent tree each time to calculate the amount of work at each level, the Master theorem is a formula to solve that

+The proof of Master theorem done by Geometric series